quangvien/kafkanumbertriple/README.md

 A simple demonstration of Kafka messaging system.

 ## Description
-A number consumer that consumes numbers from a [Kafka topic](https://github.com/quangnvien/kafkanumberprovider) and triple it.
-Running this with [kafkanumberdouble](https://github.com/quangnvien/kafkanumberdouble) to see how different Kafka consuming services work.
-Both services consume the same Kafka topic.
+A number consumer that consumes numbers from a [Kafka Topic](https://github.com/quangnvien/kafkanumberprovider) and triple it.
+Running this with [Kafka Number Doubler](https://github.com/quangnvien/kafkanumberdouble) to see how different Kafka consuming services work.
+Both services consume the same Kafka Topic.

 ## Usage
-- Start Zookeeper
+- Start Zookeeper Server
 ```bash
 bin\zookeeper-server-start.sh config\zookeeper.properties
 ```